 Pawn play is one difficult element in chess.
-Mastering the art of knowing what pawn you should move, and most important, when to do it, is definitely something that takes years to learn.
+Mastering the art of knowing what pawn you should move, and most importantly, when to do it, is definitely something that takes years to learn.

 Magnus Carlsen – Li Chao, Qatar 2015